TareqNewazShahriar/signalr-state-retainer/README.md

 }
 ```

-* onItemRemoval: The callback function, to execute when the user will remove an item.
+* **onItemRemoval**: The callback function, to execute when the user will remove an item.
 ```js
 onItemRemoval: function(removedItem)
 {